fes.de

 Creator: Samwel Gidori

-The Urban and Just City in Africa
+Urbanization and the Just City in Africa

 Rapid urbanisation in Africa, coupled with demographic change, is the key driver of transformation in the next 50 years: the future of the continent will be decided in its rapidly growing cities.
 Africa's urban population will double by the middle of the century, and the majority of Africans will live in cities by 2040.
 Governments will be measured by the extent to which they can provide public services, access to affordable housing and mobility in cities for all, regardless of social and economic background or gender.
 So far, people are moving to and living in “unjust” cities, which were often built in the colonial era and where neoliberal urban policies are further reinforcing historical inequalities.
-Read more about reasons for moving to cities from rural areas in our survey project.

 The Just City Principles